lobehub/lobe-chat/README.md

 ## ⌨️ Local Development

-You can use Github Codespaces for online development:
+You can use GitHub Codespaces for online development:

 [![][codespaces-shield]][codespaces-link]